DOCUSIGN MASTER SERVICES AGREEMENT FOR RESELL CUSTOMERS

 2.1 Right to Use.
 DocuSign will provide the DocuSign Services to Customer as set forth in the Order Form.
 Subject to the terms and conditions of this Agreement, DocuSign grants to Customer a limited non-exclusive, non-transferrable right and license during the Term, solely for its and its Affiliates’ internal business purposes, and in accordance with the Documentation, to: (a) use the DocuSign Services; (b) implement, configure, and through its Account Administrator, permit its Authorized Users to access and use the DocuSign Services; and (c) access and use the Documentation.
 Customer will ensure that its Affiliates and all Authorized Users using the DocuSign Services under its Account comply with all of Customer’s obligations under this Agreement, and Customer is responsible for their acts and omissions relating to the Agreement as though they were those of Customer.

 2.2 Restrictions.
-Customer shall not, and shall not permit others to, do the following with respect to the DocuSign Services:
+Customer shall not, and shall not permit its Authorized Users or others under its control to, do the following with respect to the DocuSign Services:

-- (f) interfere with or disrupt the integrity, operation, or performance of the DocuSign Services or interfere with the use or enjoyment of it by others:
+(f) fail to interfere with or disrupt the integrity, operation, or performance of the DocuSign Services or interfere with the use or enjoyment of it by others;

-- (h) use, or allow the use of, the DocuSign Services by anyone located in, under the control of, or a national or resident of a U.S. embargoed country or territory or by a prohibited end user under Export Control Laws (as defined in Section 12.5).
+(h) use, or allow the use of, the DocuSign Services by anyone located in, under the control of, or a resident of a U.S. embargoed country or territory or by a prohibited end user under Export Laws (as defined in Section 12.5).